 Today we’ll explore some alternatives

-In Part VI of this Stock Series, and in other posts on the blog, I recommend three specific mutual funds:
+In Part VI of this Stock Series, and in other posts on the blog, I recommend two specific mutual funds:

 These are the funds I own myself.
 In each case they are the “Admiral Shares” version.
 As such they have rock bottom expense ratios, but also require a minimum investment of $10,000.